danielsiwiec/k8s-crawler/README.md

 # Kubernetes Crawler

-This app explores Kubernetes resource, creates a graph representing their dependencies and displays it using d3.
+This app explores Kubernetes resources, creates a graph representing their dependencies and displays it using d3.
+Data is sent to the frontend over WebSockets.

 ## Prerequisites